How To Write A Personal Statement For Medical School

 Informative: “My best friend and I were on our way to the movies when we were caught in a crossfire.”

 Engaging: “On April 10th, 2003, at approximately 11 pm, my best friend Kevin and I, intending to see a movie, headed out my front door.
-We never made it to see a horror movie, but our night was nothing close to mundane when we became innocent victims to gang crossfire.”
+We never made it to see a horror movie, but our night was nothing close to mundane when we became innocent victims of gang crossfire.”

 As you can see, the informative sentence provides a basic description of the event.
 The engaging statement captures your attention and makes you want to keep reading to find out what happens next.
 The admissions committee reads thousands of personal statements, so you need to keep your reader engaged from beginning to end.